How is Atlas different from other credit cards?

 Most traditional credit cards are built around one business model: interest revenue.
 The longer you carry a balance, the more money they make.
 That's not a conspiracy.
 It's just how the math works.
 And it shapes everything about how those cards are designed, from the rewards structure that encourages more spending to the approval process that keeps the "right" customers in and everyone else out.

-If you've never carried a credit card before, or if your credit history is thin, you've probably felt this firsthand.
-Hard credit check.
-Request for income documentation.
-Possibly a co-signer.
-And then a denial that leaves a mark on your credit report.
+If you've never carried a credit card before, or if your credit history is thin, you've probably felt this firsthand with hard credit checks, request for income documentation, co-signers.
+Credit card company denials also leave a mark on your credit report.

 For the people who do get approved, the fine print often includes APRs between 20% and 30%.
-Carry a $1,000 balance for a year and you might pay $200–$300 just in interest.
+This means that if you carry a balance of $1,000 for a year, you're paying $200-$300 just in interest.
 The rewards (usually 1–2% cash back on select categories) rarely offset it.

 The Hidden Cost of Secured Credit Cards